AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms/rename.md

 <InlineAlert variant="info" slots="text"/>

-You can use [RegEx flags] to enable the use of regular expressions when renaming using this transform.
-For example, you could use the key-value pair `field: api(.*)` in the `from` object to rename any field of the corresponding type that begins with "api".
+You can use [regular expression flags] to enable the use of regular expressions when renaming using this transform.
+For example, you could use the key-value pair `field: api(.*)` in the `from` object to rename any field of the corresponding type that begins with "API".

 ```json
 {